The Baytown Outlaws: Plot

-In Alabama, the Oodie brothers Brick, Lincoln, and McQueen work as vigilantes for the man who raised them, Sheriff Henry Millard; they bypass the legal system to murder criminals, keeping the crime rate the lowest in the state.
-After one of their assaults, they are approached by Celeste, a witness to the incident, who offers them $25,000 to rescue her godson Rob and kill his godfather and captor, the drug lord Carlos.
+In Atmore, Alabama, the Oodie brothers Brick, Lincoln, and McQueen work as vigilantes for the man who raised them, Sheriff Henry Millard; they bypass the legal system to murder criminals, keeping the crime rate the lowest in the state.
+After one of their assaults, they are approached by Celeste, a witness to the incident, who offers them $25,000 to travel to Austin, Texas to rescue her godson Rob and kill his godfather and captor, the drug lord Carlos.
 The trio accepts.
 Meanwhile, ATF agent Anthony Reese approaches Millard about the spree of criminal deaths and his suspects; the Oodie brothers.
 Millard is intentionally obstructive to Reese's request for aid.

 The Oodies travel to Carlos' home and assault the building, killing Carlos's men but failing to kill Carlos.
 They recover Rob; a young disabled man in a wheelchair.
 Carlos sends a group of female biker assassins after them.
 The bikers find the brothers resting at a bar.
 The bikers seduce the unaware brothers, separating them from each other, but when Lincoln notices one of them wheeling Rob away, the women attack them.
 The brothers manage to kill the women and recover Rob, but the massacre ends up on the news with sketches of the three brothers provided by the bar owner, giving Reese the evidence he needs that the Oodies are killers.
 Brick calls Celeste to find out why the simple job now involves assassins; Celeste confesses that Rob was from a wealthy family that was killed by Carlos so that he, as Rob's legal guardian, could obtain a large trust fund that Rob is to inherit on his impending 18th birthday.
 Brick makes a further call to Millard who tells them that because of Reese's evidence, he has to disavow them and will arrest them if they return to Alabama.